Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 The macros that need to be defined for a basic extension are shown below.

-macro is used to generate the name of the extension
+The PROJECT macro is used to generate the name of the extension

-binaries, directories etc. On the other hand, PRJ_PACKAGE_TCLNAME
+binaries, directories etc. On the other hand, PRJ_PACKAGE_TCLNAME is

 the name of the package as known to Tcl.
 In most cases, this defaults

-and need not be specified by the
+to the value of $(PROJECT) and need not be specified by the

 extension makefile.
 In some cases, where the package names is not a

-simple ascii string, the two differ, for example, PROJECT
+simple ascii string, the two differ, for example, PROJECT may be

-defined as tkimgbmp
+defined as tkimgbmp while PRJ_PACKAGE_TCLNAME may be defined

-as img::bmp
+as img::bmp.

 Makefile for a basic Tk extension